This blog article is about my painting process. How I take an empty canvas to a finished painting.

 Sketching The Image

-After the canvas has been adequately prepared, it is time to start sketching the image onto the canvas’s surface.
+After the canvas has been properly prepared, it’s time to start sketching the image onto the surface of the canvas.
 Every painting begins as a simple grid drawn on the canvas.
 This grid serves to aid in the placement of the focal point and other elements where they will best complement the overall composition.
-Using a pencil or stick of charcoal, I begin sketching the image that will eventually become the painting.
+Using a pencil or stick of charcoal, I begin sketching the image that will eventually become the finished painting.
 I try to make the sketch as detailed as I can, making sure to include the shadow areas too.

-BTW, I don’t usually make my grid lines this dark.
+BTW, I normally don’t make my grid lines this dark.
 It’s best to keep them light.
-I only made them dark so they would show up better for this example.
-I will erase them before the layer of under paint goes on.
+I only made them dark so they would show up better for the example.
+I will remove them before the layer of under paint goes on.

 The Underpainting

-An underpainting is the first layer of paint applied to the canvas, and it serves as a foundation for the subsequent layers of paint that will be applied as the painting progresses.
-It’s a crucial layer that’s largely made up of pigment and medium (a blend of mineral spirits and linseed oil).
+An underpainting is the first layer of paint applied to the canvas and serves as a foundation for the subsequent layers of paint that will be applied as the painting progresses.
+It’s an important layer that’s largely made up of pigment and medium (a mixture of mineral spirits and linseed oil).
 I use this underpainting layer to get rid of the stark white canvas surface and begin blocking in color, which also helps define the image’s basic outline.
 I keep this layer thin, making sure not to cover up my sketch lines.
-That will happen later as I develop the painting as I add more layers of pigment.
-Once the underpainting layer has dried, I begin laying in oil paint layer upon layer and adding more and more detail as I go until the painting is complete.
+That will happen later as I develop the painting by adding more layers of pigment.
+Once the underpainting layer has dried, I begin laying in oil paint layer upon layer and adding more and more detail as I go until the painting is finished.

-I paint in layers and allow each layer some drying time before applying the next.
-This takes longer to finish a painting, but this technique will enable me to achieve the effect I’m working toward on each of my paintings.
+I paint in layers, allowing each layer to dry before adding the next.
+It takes longer to finish a painting this way, but this technique will enable me to achieve the effect I’m working toward.
 Depending on the amount of detail that needs to be included in the composition, some paintings will have more layers than others.
-Allowing each layer to dry reduces the overall drying time required before applying the varnish layers.
+Allowing each layer to dry reduces the overall drying time required before applying the final layer, which is varnish.

 Applying Varnish

-After the painting is finished and has had time to thoroughly dry, I will apply at least two coats of artist-grade clear varnish to protect it and bring out the colors.
+After the painting is finished and has had time to thoroughly dry, I will apply a coat of artist-grade clear varnish to protect it and bring out the colors.

 The Finished Painting